London to Sydney the hard way

-Inspired by the hippies of the ’60s, I set off from London to see if it was still possible to travel overland from London to Australia.
+Inspired by the hippies of the ’60s, I set off from the UK to see if it was still possible to travel overland from London to Australia.

 With woefully inadequate funds and little hope of actually making it through such notorious hot-spots as the Balkans, Iran and Afghanistan, I threw caution to the wind and followed the trail overland to the East.